randomwalk94/academic-kickstart/content/post/stochastic_analysis.md

 +++
-title = "A Systematic Way to Study Stochastic Analysis"
+title = "A Systematic Road to Stochastic Analysis"

 date = 2018-05-15
 draft = false